iip-ecosphere/platform/platform/documentation/FAQ.md

 *Symptom:* An error during the instantation due to an installation error in building an image container while installing Java or Python dependencies.

-*Reason:* An external modification on an image that we used as based image, e.g., ``python:3.8.17-slim-buster``.
-Those modification leads to missing or failed to fetch files.
-An example of some missing files is using ``python:3.8.17-slim-buster`` as base image then install Java 11 on it.
+*Reason:* An external modification on an image that we us as base image, e.g., ``python:3.8.17-slim-buster``.
+Such modifications may lead to missing files that shall be fetched during an installation of the operating system or of further software components.
+An example that happened to us in August 2023 was a container using ``python:3.8.17-slim-buster`` as base image into which Java 11 shall be installed.

-*Solution:* Change the base image version to an older version with the missing files.
-An example of that is changing ``python:3.8.17-slim-buster`` to ``python:3.8.16-slim-buster`` to fix missing files during installation of Java 11.
+*Solution:* Change the base image version to an older (or if available and feasible, newer) version where the issues does not occur.
+Unfortunately, this may require some tries and may lead to some errors.
+In the example above, we changed ``python:3.8.17-slim-buster`` to ``python:3.8.16-slim-buster``, which then allowed for an installation of Java 11.